 First thing’s first, it’s important to know what options you have when it comes to where on Instagram to share your video.
 Believe it or not, there are 3 different options for showcasing Instagram video content.
 These include the Instagram main feed that you know and love, with the addition of Instagram Stories and ITV.

-If you’ve been using Instagram for a while, you’ve probably noticed that you have the option of posting either photos or videos to your feed.
-This Main Feed conglomerating both your and friends posts can be found on the Home Page, while you can view your own or a friend’s posts exclusively through their profile.
-For standard Instagram accounts, these videos can range between 1 second to 1 minute.
-However, you can create a gallery of multiple videos for users to “swipe through” within a single post on the Main Feed if you’d like.
+If you’ve been using Instagram for a while, you’ve probably noticed that you have the option of posting either photos or videos to your Instagram feed.
+This Main Feed conglomerating both your and friends' posts can be found on the Instagram Home Page, while you can view your own or a friend’s posts exclusively through their profile.
+For standard Instagram accounts, these Instagram videos can range between 1 second to 1 minute.
+However, you can also post videos on Instagram creating a gallery of multiple videos for users to “swipe through” within a single post on the Main Feed if you’d like.

-Instagram Live videos are Stories that are recorded and broadcast live, rather than a previously recorded and uploaded video.
-These Live videos allow users to interact with one another in real time and offers viewers the opportunity to comment and send emoji reactions to the video creator.
-The creator can see who is watching their live feed and respond accordingly.
+Instagram Live videos are Stories that are recorded and broadcast live, rather than a previously recorded and uploaded Instagram video.
+These Instagram Live videos allow users to interact with one another in real time and offer viewers the opportunity to comment and send emoji reactions to the video creator.
+The creator can see who is watching their live Instagram video feed and respond accordingly.

 IGTV (or Instagram TV) is the most recent addition to Instagram’s video content sharing options.
 To access this section of the Instagram from the home screen, look for the small television icon in the top right corner of your screen, next to the messages icon.
 IGTV videos can be between 15 seconds to 10 minutes for most Instagram users, but that maximum time limit can be expanded to 60 minutes for larger accounts.

-Similar to a regular television, the IGTV app has channels to choose from - each correlating to a different Instagram account.
-Users can search for specific channels, or for videos based around certain keywords.
-Unlike the regular television, however, all users can actively comment, like, and share the IGTV videos as they would with content on the Main Feed or Stories features.
+Similar to regular television, the IGTV app has channels to choose from - each correlating to a different Instagram account.
+Instagram users can search for specific channels, or for videos based around certain keywords.
+Unlike the regular television, however, all users can actively comment, like, and share the IGTV videos as they would with Instagram video content on the Main Feed or Stories features.

 With all of these excellent options for sharing video content on Instagram, it can begin to feel overwhelming.
 How should you determine which outlet is the right choice for the highest conversion rate for your videos?
 We answer that question based on the following factors: